 Error Codes

-R6.4 Sprint 4 Duplicate Cover and Renewals Requirements:
+R6.4 Sprint 4 – R_0007 Requirement:

 As part of R6.4 eServe enhanced its functionality to reinstate cancelled and expired contacts within 28days and 60days from date of cancellation and expiry respectively.
 Due to this change eServe cancelled and expired contracts will be treated as “Active” from external system point of view.
 DuplicateCover service is impacted due this.

 DuplicateCoverCheck: No changes to existing WSDL and XSD but talend job needs to be emended to send cover as true for eServe cancelled and expired contracts within 28 and 60days from date of cancellation and contractenddate respectively when duplicate cover called from Ensura.

+Refer section : 5.3.8

 Distribution List